GAWAD-LAB-STANFORD/Bacteria_Pipeline/README.md

     - Collect alignment metrics
     - Count human, non-human, and unaligned reads
     - Run kraken2 on non-human reads for microbes, plasmids, and phages
-    - Mask low complexity reads
 - Only keep long contigs (default 5kb), remove low complexity regions of contigs, and consolidate them into files (320 contigs each)
-- For each file of long contigs, a job will run to classify them using BLAST+ (blastn) against entire nucleotide database, plasmid database, and phage database
+- **2_blast_contigs.sh** - For each file of long contigs, a job will run to classify them using BLAST+ (blastn) against entire nucleotide database, plasmid database, and phage database
 - Parse BLAST results
 - Graph human contamination, kraken results, BLAST results, and other measures